-In view of the growing number of teams participating in the Indian national round Moot Court competition, in 2007, the organizing committee decided to introduce a quarter-final round.
-From 2007 onwards, the national round in India shall consist of preliminary, quarter-final, semi-final and final rounds.
-In other countries (i.e.) Bangladesh, Iran, Nepal, Pakistan and Sri Lanka, there will be no quarter-final rounds of the competition.
-In these countries, the moot court shall consist of preliminary, semi-final and final round of competition (the top four teams will qualify for the semi-final in these countries).
-The method of awarding marks will be the same as for the Indian competition.
+In view of the growing number of teams participating in the Indian national round Moot Court competition, in 2007, the organising committee decided to introduce a quarter-final round.
+Since 2007 onwards, the national round in India shall consist of preliminary, quarter final, semi-final and final rounds.
+In other countries (i.e.) Bangladesh, Nepal, Pakistan and Sri Lanka, quarter final round of the competition may be introduced as necessary.

 The Moot Court problem for all rounds, including all national competitions, shall be the same.
-For the Regional rounds, a new moot problem would be released.
-The Moot Court problem shall be prepared annually by a suitably qualified person(s) to be selected by the organizers.
-The person(s) selected to prepare the problem shall be provided with instructions by the organizers concerning the nature, scope and issues that should be included in the problem.
+The Moot Court problem shall be prepared annually by a suitably qualified person(s), to be selected by the organisers.
+The person(s) selected to prepare the problem shall be provided with instructions by the organisers concerning the nature, scope and issues that should be included in the problem.